 LASURI works by pairing Undergraduate Research Assistants with Faculty Mentors and providing these research teams with financial support for one to two semester-long undergraduate research projects.
-Eligible Undergraduate Research Assistants receive an award of $1250 per semester, for a total of $2500 award per academic year.
+Eligible Undergraduate Research Assistants receive an award of $1250 per semester (pending satisfactory progress), for a total of $2500 award per academic year.
 Faculty Mentors receive a fixed amount to cover direct costs associated with the project.
 Competition for program awards is open to any full-time LAS undergraduate who has earned at least 24 semester hours with a minimum 2.5 GPA.
 Faculty Mentors may have clinical, emeritus or research associate appointments.
-Faculty from all colleges are welcome to participate in LASURI, but preference is given to faculty members having an affiliation with an LAS department.
+Faculty from all colleges are welcome to participate in LASURI, but preference may given to faculty members having an affiliation with an LAS department.

 LASURI aims to